 Ordinal Numbers Examples

 Example 1: "The garden has colorful flowers".
 What is the 10th letter in the above sentence?

 In the given sentence, the first letter is ''T''.
 The second letter is ''h''.
 Similarly, count the position of the letters in order, like, first, second, third, and so on.
 So, we can see that the letter ''h'' comes in the 10th position.
 Therefore, the tenth letter in the above sentence is "h", which is an example of an ordinal number.

 Example 2: Sam, Jenny, Mary, and Jack are standing in a queue in the given order.
 Who is in the fourth position?

-From the given information, we can say that: Sam is in the first place, Jenny is in the second place, Mary is in the third place, and Jack is in the fourth place. therefore, Jack is standing in the fourth position.
+From the given information, we can say that: Sam is in the first place, Jenny is in the second place, Mary is in the third place, and Jack is in the fourth place.
+Therefore, Jack is standing in the fourth position.
 Here, 4th is an ordinal number as it is denoting the position of Jack.